rrich-kray/recipes/README.md

 ## Usage

 In its current form, users can search for recipes using a single keyword, or use additional search criteria by hitting the button labeled with "advanced search".
 The section below will then be populated with results.
-Clicking on a individual recipe will open a page containing addiitional information, including preparation steps.
+Clicking on a individual recipe will open a page containing additional information, including preparation steps.

 ## Utilizes